sergener/txt-parser/README.md

-# Text Parser
+#File Parser
-Ruby language application to parse files
+Ruby language application to parse files.

 ##Description
 ###Input files
-Parser can take input files with data deliminated as in the following formats:
+The parser can take input files with data deliminated as in the following formats:

 LastName | FirstName | MiddleInitial | Gender | FavoriteColor | DateOfBirth